tjesi/TTM4205/README.md

 ### ChipWhisperer Lab (20 points)

 This assignment will contain side-channel attack (SCA) lab work using the [ChipWhisperer Husky](https://rtfm.newae.com/Capture/ChipWhisperer-Husky)
-equipment, which we will provide to all students in the course.
+equipment, which we will provide to all students signed up for the course during the lecture hours.

 **The lab work will be announced here.**